-While a lot of people are scared of spiders, it could be a good thing to have them hanging around.
-A lot of homeowners in the UK are being encouraged not to kill spiders who visit their house, especially this autumn.
-This is a part of the new drive wherein arachnids are tried to be kept where they belong – in the garden.
+While a lot of people are scared of spiders, it is still a good thing to have them hanging around.
+Experts are now encouraging British homeowners not to kill spiders who visit their homes, especially this coming autumn.
+This drive is to keep arachnids where they truly belong – in the garden doing their part for the ecosystem.

-Despite their terrifying features, many aren’t aware of the reason why they suddenly come out of nowhere especially during autumn.
+Despite their terrifying features, many aren’t aware of the reason why they suddenly come out of nowhere during autumn.
 Sadly, thousands of spiders have been killed because of attempting to venture indoors.
-But rather than kill them when they come inside, it’s best to just keep them out alive.
+But rather than kill them when they come inside, it’s best to save them by merely keeping them out of the house.

-With these helpful tips, you’ll be able to find out how out eight-legged friends stay outdoors and don’t find their way inside your home.
+With these helpful tips, you’ll know how how to keep your eight-legged friends outdoors and additional ways to keep them out of your home.
 With just a couple of minor alterations, you will immediately notice a reduction in the number of spiders spotted crawling around your house.

 By following these simple do’s and don’t, it’s quite easy to discourage spiders from coming inside at all.
 Let’s all help contribute to saving the lives of thousands of spiders who are squished by homeowners each year.